.

 Step 2: Choose the Right Members

 The composition of the committee is critical to its success.
-Ideally, it should be a cross-functional team comprising members from various departments such as IT directors, pathologists and medical directors, laboratory management, quality control, finance (laboratory billing), and actual users of the pathology lab software like medical laboratory technologists.
-Including stakeholders from different levels and functions ensures a diversity of perspectives, making it easier to identify a system that meets the wide array of needs within the organization.
+Ideally, it should be a cross-functional team comprising members from various departments such as IT directors, pathologists and medical directors, laboratory management, quality control, finance (laboratory billing), and actual users of the pathology lab software like medical laboratory technologists, and it should be led by a bold leader (project champion) willing to challenge conventional thinking.

 • Project Manager: Someone who will manage the selection process, ensuring timelines and milestones are met.